We performed finite element analysis on a Vapor Recovery Unit (VRU) base skid to determine structural integrity to ASME Boiler & Pressure Vessel Code.

-We performed finite element analysis to determine the structural integrity of a Vapor Recovery Unit (VRU) base skid to ASME Code.
-The VRU package was to recover process vapor for use as fuel gas – for a plant near Fort McMurray, North Alberta Canada.
+The skid package is used to recover process vapor for use as fuel gas – for a plant near Fort McMurray, North Alberta Canada.
 The equipment included motors, compressors, a separator, heat exchanger, instrumentation and controls, piping and valves, and miscellaneous components.

 Three-dimensional finite element analyses were performed for various individual and combined load cases.
 The resulting axial tensile and compressive forces and stresses as well as bending moments and bending stresses from these analyses were compared to corresponding allowable stresses according to design criteria.
 Modal analysis was also performed, excluding the piping and the surrounding building.

-It was concluded that additional supports were required.
+From the analysis, it was concluded that additional supports were required.
 The final design was found to be within allowable stress criteria.

-Give us a call – Let’s talk about your engineering needs.
+Give us a call to discuss your engineering challenges.